top of page

 My own spoon budget looks something like this: I absolutely must get out of bed and use the toilet, take my medication and eat 3 meals a day.
 Because of my food sensitivities, I have to do the cooking (from scratch) of those 3 meals, which leaves 3 spoons worth of dishes in the sink.
 That’s a baseline of about 12 spoons.
 I’m already stretching the typical Lymie budget.
 I must rest after each meal in order to load more spoons for the next one.
 On days when I do laundry, I often don’t change out of my pajamas or even wash my face in the morning, because I don't have enough spoons to do laundry AND get dressed - I have to choose one.
 Every spoon counts.
 If I have 4 spoons left, I can either wash my hair, go to a doctor’s appointment, or go to the grocery store.
 Only on a rare good day can I do two or more of those.

 So I need to spread errands out over the week.
 Today I must wash my hair because tomorrow I have an appointment.
 The next day I must go to the store because I’m out of food.
 So I cannot make any plans for the next 3 days, because I anticipate needing all my available spoons.
 On any given day, I can wake up with more pain or fatigue than usual, meaning less spoons, and not be able to “afford” my planned activities.
 That’s when I have to wait for my husband to drive me to the store, my hair goes unwashed for a week, and I start canceling the plans I made back when I had an excess of spoons.
+And we haven't even spent anything on a social life!

 Unlike a healthy person, I cannot cheat the spoon payout system with more coffee or energy drinks (gives me jitters, palpitations, and the stress on my body makes me more tired), and restorative sleep is incredibly hard to get with Lyme-MSIDS; insomnia is one of the most common and severe symptoms.
 When I tell you “I’m tired,” it does not mean the same thing as your being tired.
 It’s a debilitating fatigue that comes with cognitive impairment, making some things, like just making a phone call, exhausting.
+Spoonies are on energetic food stamps while the rest of the world has a company credit card.
+We are not at the same table.
+Everyone needs to respect that.

 Takeaway